ui-schema/ui-schema/packages/docs/src/content/docs/react/uiapi.md

+---
+docModule:
+    package: '@ui-schema/react'
+    modulePath: "react/src/"
+    fromPath: "UIApi"
+    files:
+        - "UIApi/*"
+---

 # UIApi

+> ❗ Deprecated, will be removed in a future version.
+New $ref handling moves loading to user code, outside of widget rendering.

-> ❗ Only for loading schemas currently, may move to own package
+> ❗ Only for loading schemas.

 Add the `UIApiProvider`, should be above all UI renderers, to not load the same schema multiple times.